Diagnostic Medical Sonography

 Please Note:

 • Students must notify the institution if they plan to relocate out of state.
-SUI is only approved to operate in the state of California.
-Relocating out of state may adversely impact a student’s ability to complete their program.
-Students must submit the Change of Address Form via the student portal prior to relocation.
+SUI is permitted to operate only in the state of California.
+Relocation may adversely impact a student’s ability to complete their program.
+Students must submit the ‘Change of Address’ Form via the student portal, prior to relocation.

 Diagnostic Medical Sonography Admissions Requirements